 Justice and Prison Pandemic Plans for Inmates

 When it became apparent that the pandemic was going to become a major problem, detention facilities started to take measures to reduce their overall populations in an effort to slow down its spread.
-Courthouses shuttered in order to prevent the spread of COVID-19 among staff and courthouse visitors.
+Courthouses were shuttered in order to prevent the spread of COVID-19 among staff and courthouse visitors.
 Judges still imposed bail for suspects which resulted in many people being sent to jail because they couldn’t pay the fee.
 As more time has passed, the justice system and detention facilities are working out systems that restore the flow of justice while minimizing the impact of COVID-19 on prisoners.

 How States are Handling Their Prison Population

 Many state governors have made decisions to limit and lower their prison population to reduce the overall amount of active cases of COVID-19 in prison.
 In some states, governors have signed edicts that prevent prisons from taking in new prisoners and finding alternative methods of monitoring people with convictions.
 States have also ordered their prison systems to go through prisoner records and determine which individuals are low-risk, have minor charges, and would qualify for compassionate release.
-The goal is to prevent inmate populations from increasing and actively finding ways to reduce the population by returning low-risk offenders back to their communities.
+The goal is to prevent inmate populations from increasing and actively find ways to reduce the population by returning low-risk offenders back to their communities.

 R. Kelly’s Case Highlights the Difficulties of Justice During COVID-19

 One famous case that has been impacted by COVID-19 is the R. Kelly trial.
-The U.S. District Court Judge presiding over the trial has postponed one of the four trials that R. Kelly faces due to the estimated length of the trial and difficulty of getting witnesses to travel to Chicago for proceedings.
+The U.S. District Court Judge presiding over the trial has postponed one of the four trials that R. Kelly faces due to the estimated length of the trial and the difficulty of getting witnesses to travel to Chicago for proceedings.
 Lawyers for R. Kelly are also having difficulties meeting with their client due to visiting restrictions at the Metropolitan Correctional Center where R. Kelly is being held before trial.
 R. Kelly’s lawyers are requesting that the singer be released due to COVID-19 concerns, but even if he were to be granted bail, he has other pending court cases that complicate his release.

 The R. Kelly court case highlights the issues that the justice system faces during a pandemic.
 Some jurists are holding court through online meetings, but some courts have shut down entirely due to old technology that’s unable to handle virtual meetings.